karthik-ramanathan/react-developer-toolbar/README.md

 # React Developer Tools

-### React atomic compoonent for developers to show a floating toolbar and customisable children elements.
+### React atomic component for developers to show a floating toolbar and customisable children elements.

 ##### double click the icon to activate the menu or click an dedicated menu icon after hover.